exosphere-project/exosphere/docs/user-app-proxy.md

 - [Cockpit](https://cockpit-project.org) (Exosphere may deprecate this integration soon), which provides a graphical server management dashboard interface in the user's web browser
 - [JupyterLab](https://jupyter.org/), which is not tightly integrated with Exosphere yet but is already used in the community of Exosphere users.
 (Several other data science tools and workbenches are also in this category.)

 What do these share in common?
 They are all web-based services.
-In the Exosphere ecosystem, they are all served from a user's cloud _server_, and accessed in the user's web browser (the _client_).
+In the Exosphere ecosystem, they are all served from a user's cloud _server_ (a.k.a. instance) and accessed in the user's web browser (the _client_).

 In order to serve a web-based service in a way that is reasonably secure and reliable, we must configure Transport Layer Security (TLS) on the _server_ end of the connection, and this is a challenge in the Exosphere ecosystem.
 To understand why, a high-level understanding of TLS is needed; skim or skip the following lesson if you don't need it.